OpenElectionData/catco-guide/_guide/11-what-have-others-tried.en.md

 Rather than go to the same media outlets that he had relied on up to this point, Obama’s communications team decided to speak to this younger audience through trusted messengers and on platforms and channels that already attracted young people -- rather than trying to attract young people to the platforms and channels that Obama was more familiar or comfortable with.
 His communications team took a broad look at the media and social media landscape and realized that many young people were on YouTube, where YouTube stars unknown to the general public had millions of young subscribers to their channels.

 {% figure caption:"President Barack Obama participates in an interview with YouTube and Google+ to discuss his State of the Union address in the Roosevelt Room of the White House, Jan.
-30, 2012." class:"left" %}
+30, 2012." %}

 ![](/assets/images/obama.jpg)